ibm-vpc/terraform-provider-ibm/website/docs/d/is_snapshots.html.markdown

 - `resource_group` - (Optional, String) Filter snapshot collection by resource group id of the snapshot.
 - `source_image` - (Optional, String) Filter snapshot collection by source image of the snapshot.
 - `source_volume` - (Optional, String) Filter snapshot collection by source volume of the snapshot.
-- `` - add the plan filter if it works ?
+- `backup_policy_plan_tag` - Filters the collection to resources with the exact tag value.
+- `backup_policy_plan_id` - Filters the collection to backup policy jobs with the backup plan with the specified identifier

 ## Attribute reference